Comprehensive evidence base for strengthening self-sustainable production of bread in Middle East. Year 2018

 Overall Humanitarian Needs

-Wheat production and bread consumption are central to Syrian households.
-Concentrated in Northern Syria, wheat is the country’s primary agricultural crop, and pre-conflict used to account for about 60% of cultivated land, but now wheat production has decreased by approximately 55% of previous acreage, and is at its lowest level in 30 years, with only 45% of farmers being able to harvest a full wheat crop.
+Wheat production and bread consumption are central to Middle Eastern households.
+Concentrated in Northern Middle East, wheat is the country’s primary agricultural crop, and pre-conflict used to account for about 60% of cultivated land, but now wheat production has decreased by approximately 55% of previous acreage, and is at its lowest level in 30 years, with only 45% of farmers being able to harvest a full wheat crop.